jpagel/simplestream_epg/README.md

 ## Things I did not do
 - There is no exception handling: given more time I would have thrown appropriate exceptions and generated 400 and 404 responses for invalid URLs
+- Happy paths only are tested: given more time I would write tests for error cases eg `HTTP Not Found`
 - There is no authentication.
 I would expect to add it as middleware and use the `WithoutMiddleware` trait in the functional tests.
 - There is no specific domain logic.
 In a more complicated system I would expect to write service classes in a